aromatt/side-cli/README.md

 ## `xcopr filter`
 When filtering data with a pipeline, you often need to trim lines so that they can be parsed.
-But occasionally, you end up trimming away important information that can't be conveniently recovered.
+But sometimes, the filter trims away important information needed for later processing.

-In filter mode, the coprocess receives one line at a time on stdin, and its output is used to determine whether the original line should be passed through.
+In filter mode, xcopr sends each input line to a coprocess whose output is used to determine whether the original line passes through.

 <img src="./images/xcopr_filter.svg" width="75%">